Russia–Ukraine border: History since 1991

 In 1991, Ukraine as a new independent state inherited the territory and the boundaries of the former Ukrainian SSR.
 At the time the Russia–Ukraine border was an administrative line, which was not delimited nor demarcated.
 Ukraine has been trying to establish a proper border since.

+On December 8, 1991, the Russian SFSR (and the Republic of Belarus), signed the Belovezha Accords with Ukraine, including the Agreement Establishing the Commonwealth of Independent States wherein the parties agreed to "recognise and respect one another’s territorial integrity and the inviolability of existing borders" (Article 5).
+A similar pledge was made in the Alma-Ata Protocol signed by eleven states on December 21, 1991.
+These treaties were both quickly ratified by Russia and Ukraine in December 1991.

 Budapest Memorandum on Security Assurances (1994)

 The Budapest Memorandum on Security Assurances refers to three identical political agreements signed at the OSCE conference in Budapest, Hungary on 5 December 1994.
 Among other things, the Memorandum promised that its signatories (the Russian Federation, the United States of America, and the United Kingdom) would respect Ukraine's existing borders.

 Border treaty (2003)

 The Treaty Between the Russian Federation and Ukraine on the Russian–Ukrainian State Border was signed by President Leonid Kuchma of Ukraine and President Vladimir Putin of the Russian Federation on 28 January 2003.
 It defined the entire land border between the two states (shown in red), except for the point where it met the Belarusian border, which was agreed in a separate treaty.
 It was ratified by both states, and entered into force on 23 April 2004.
 However, maritime border wasn't delimitated over controversy concerning the waters of the Azov Sea and the Kerch Strait.
 A separate Russian–Ukrainian Friendship Treaty was signed in 1997, which included the recognition of existing borders.
 The treaty prevented Ukraine and Russia from invading one another's country respectively, and declaring war.
 After Russia invaded Crimea in 2014, Ukraine announced that it would not renew the treaty again when it expired in September 2018.
 The treaty consequently expired on 31 March 2019.